Niji

 Custom Formats

 The one extension that niji makes to the base mustache specification is custom formats for complex types. niji's mustache dialect provides special syntax for displaying formattable types using format strings.
-This feature is necessary because the vast array of targets niji supports may expect vastly different formats for different data types, and it is impractial to split those datatypes up into more atomic parts.
+This feature is necessary because the vast array of targets niji supports may expect vastly different formats for different data types, and it is impractical to split those data types up into more atomic parts.

 For example, you can render a color using a custom format like this: